How to Master Your Startup’s Burn Rate

 Startup Burn Rate: Faster Than My Daily Commute?
 Unlikely!

-Now that we’ve broken down the concept of burn rate, let’s look at the situation of a startup that’s burning through cash faster than a commuter in rush hour traffic.
+Now that we’ve broken down the concept of burn rate, let’s look at the scenario of a startup that’s burning through cash faster than a commuter in rush hour traffic.

 How Fast is Too Fast?